Personal Property

 • In a will registry (some states offer these)

-The challenge is that there’s no universal database of wills.
-A will only becomes part of the public record after it’s filed with a probate court.
+The challenge is that there’s no universal database of Wills.
+A Will only becomes part of the public record after it’s filed with a probate court.

-How to find a will after someone dies
+How to find a Will after someone dies

-If someone has recently passed away and you believe they had a will, here are the steps to follow:
+If someone has recently passed away and you believe they had a Will, here are the steps to follow:

 1. Check with the deceased’s attorney

 If you know (or can find out) who the person’s estate planning attorney was, contact that office.
-The attorney may hold the original will or know where it is.
+The attorney may hold the original Will or know where it is.

 2. Search the home and personal files

 Wills are often kept in a home file cabinet, safe, or with other important documents.
-Look for files labeled “estate planning,” “legal documents,” or “will.”
+Look for files labeled “estate planning,” “legal documents,” or “Will.”

 3. Check for a safe deposit box

-If the deceased had a safe deposit box, it may contain the original will.
-In many states, you can access a deceased person’s safe deposit box specifically to retrieve a will even without full estate authority.
+If the deceased had a safe deposit box, it may contain the original Will.
+In many states, you can access a deceased person’s safe deposit box specifically to retrieve a Will even without full estate authority.

 4. Search probate court records